am-tropin/rain-maps-api/README.md

 - The data of cities are marked on the geographic map using **Plotly**.
 The background map with cities is in [background_png](https://github.com/am-tropin/rain-maps-api/tree/main/background_png) folder.

-- Gathered past images are merged into a gif file and added the background map.
+- Gathered past images for last 48 hours are merged into a gif file and added the background map.
 The final gif is in [past_gif](https://github.com/am-tropin/rain-maps-api/tree/main/past_gif) folder.
 The example of result is also below:

 ![Gif for May 14, 2023](https://github.com/am-tropin/rain-maps-api/blob/main/for_readme/berlin%202023-05-14%2015%3A20%3A19%20CEST_back.gif)